 Discover Scandinavian design through the hotels of Stockholm

-Want to spend your Stockholm-nights in an atmosphere imbued with Scandinavian design?
+Want to spend your Stockholm nights in an atmosphere imbued with Scandinavian design?
 Here are some suggestions.

-Historically they've been associated with clean designs, bordering on minimalistic, utilizing natural material like wood and concrete, and with a clear focus on functionality over form.
+Historically they've been associated with clean designs, bordering on minimalistic, utilizing natural materials like wood and concrete, and with a clear focus on functionality over form.
 Rooms are typically painted in white or off-white colors, to highlight beautiful furniture and design elements and make rooms feel more spacious and open with the aid of natural light.
 The latter is a big plus in a part of the world where daylight is often in short supply.
 Swedish design doesn’t exist in a vacuum though and has changed considerably in recent years.
 The use of vivid and contrasting colors and shapes has become more frequent.
-And the use of sustainable materials is now commonplace.
+The use of sustainable materials is now commonplace.

 Many hotels in Stockholm have taken this philosophy to heart.
 Whether you simply can't get enough of Swedish functional design and furniture classics or are curious about current trends and innovative solutions, there's a perfect room waiting for you.
 Here are some suggestions!